wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

    * packer using an iso image and http served preseed files
    * vagrant-libvirt including libvirt.kernel,initrd,cmdline arguments
    * pxe boot

+ * Warning:
+   This scripts only try to protect the permanent storage, aka. the harddisks, and tries to safeguard the key material from accidently written to temporary storage

+   If a attacker can snapshot the memory of the machine somehow, eg. pysically by "shuting off the machine while cooling memory chips before replugging them in a memory reader" he/she can then derive the encryption keys from the memory snapshot.

+   This is also true for almost all types of hypervisors that are running a virtual machine.
+   Eg. Your instance in the cloud.

+   Therefore the only way to asure you can safely process encryption data is when you do the virtualization yourself, and you are not emulated while doing so.

 Features:
 ---------